rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

 * Microsoft.Bot.Builder.Core.Extensions
 * Microsoft.Bot.Builder.LUIS

-For the following labs, you will also want to add the following [NuGet packages](https://docs.microsoft.com/en-us/nuget/tools/package-manager-ui):
-* Microsoft.Azure.Search
+There is one other NuGet package we'll need later.
+Use the same drop down in the NuGet window to switch back from "botbuilder-dotnet" to "All."
+Next, browse for the "Microsoft.Azure.Search" package and install it (read more about using the NuGet window to install packages [here](https://docs.microsoft.com/en-us/nuget/tools/package-manager-ui)).

 We need to add some code to tell the app what to show us in the browser when we run it.
-If this doesn't make sense now, before starting Lab 1.3, come back here and review (it should make sense).
-Add a `default.html` file under the wwwroot folder, and replace the default contents with the following:
+Add an html file called `default.html` under the wwwroot folder (be sure to right-click **wwwroot > Add > New item**), and replace the default contents with the following:
 ```html
 <!DOCTYPE html>
 <html>